LBHackney-IT/Data-Platform-Playbook/docs/docs/Geospatial-enrichment.md

 The most important job parameters are paths to 2 dictionaries that should be committed in the repository.

 ##Dictionary of geography tables (doesn't need to change)
 The geography tables dictionary (`geography_tables_dict_path` parameter) tells Glue where to fetch the geography tables, what their relevant columns are, and how they should be labelled in enriched tables.
-These are quite standard settings and, unless you have very specific requirements on the output table, the same dictionary could be used for all enrichment jobs.
+These are quite standard settings and, unless you have very specific requirements for the output table, the same dictionary could be used for all enrichment jobs.
 The dictionary doesn't force you to use all these geographies, but it makes them available for Glue.
-In the other dictionary, you'll be able to set which geoagrhies to use for each input table to enrich.
+In the other dictionary (next subsection), you'll be able to set which geographies to use for each input table to enrich.
 Speak to the GIS team if you need a new geography that hasn't been used before, they will amend this dictionary.
 Here is the dictionnary as it was when the first enrichment job was created:

 ```
 [{